romgrk/2d-geometry/README.md

 **2d-geometry** is a fork of [flatten-js](https://github.com/alexbol99/flatten-js) focused on performance, ergonomics and Typescript.

 This library is meant to be a complete solution for manipulating abstract geometrical shapes like point, vector and circles.
 It also provides a lot of useful methods and algorithms like finding intersections, checking inclusion, calculating distance, applying affine transformations, performing boolean operations and more.
-It does not concern too much about visualization, but all classes implement svg() method, that returns a string which may be inserted into SVG container.
+It does not concern itself too much with visualization, but all classes implement a `svg()` method that returns a SVG string.

 ### Why fork?